Jason Day leads PGA as Koepka continues to be a major force

 He’s still a little annoyed that he missed a similar chance last year down the Pacific coast at Pebble Beach, when he finished runner-up in his bid for a third straight U.S. Open.

 He hasn’t won in more than a year.
 His left knee has been bothering him since last August.
 No matter.
-After a slow start, Koepka powered his way six birdies and made a series of key putts for par — and one 12-footer for bogey — that gave him an ideal start to this major.
+After a slow start, Koepka powered his way to six birdies and made a series of key putts for par — and one 12-footer for bogey — that gave him an ideal start to this major.

 He was at 66 with eight other players, a list that included former major winners Justin Rose, Martin Kaymer and Zach Johnson, rising star Xander Schauffele and tour rookie Scottie Scheffler.